jbonilla/jobs.papercavalier.com/_posts/2013-07-15-german-customer-support.md

 The position will require approximately 25 hours on weekdays at €275 per week.

+We will further expand into the German online book market this fall and may then be interested in making this position full-time.

 Please submit a cover letter and resume highlighting your customer service experience and demonstrating the required language proficiency!